TMS for Smoking: evidence & results

 Can TMS help you stop smoking?

-At Smart TMS, our results are very similar to those demonstrated within the various trials, with a high percentage of our patients reporting reduction in their cravings which allowed them to stop smoking entirely.
+At Smart TMS, our results are very similar to those demonstrated within the various trials, with a high percentage of our patients reporting reduction in their smoking cravings after TMS treatment, which allowed them to stop smoking entirely.

 If you’re serious about stopping smoking, your clinician can talk to you about additional talking therapies that may help alongside TMS treatment to maximise the result.